taichi-dev/taichi/docs/rfcs/20220410-rfc-process.md

 # Detailed Design

+1. Before initiating an RFC, it is recommended to file a Github Issue first to describe roughly the proposed solution.
-1. Make a copy of [`yyyymmdd-rfc-template.md`](yyyymmdd-rfc-template.md), fill in all the required sections.
+2. Make a copy of [`yyyymmdd-rfc-template.md`](yyyymmdd-rfc-template.md), fill in all the required sections.
-2. Send a new PR with this RFC file, then go through the normal PR process.
+3. Send a new PR with this RFC file, then go through the normal PR process.
-3. If the relevant community members decide to approve this RFC:
+4. If the relevant community members decide to approve this RFC:
-   1. Open a new issue to track the work proposed by this RFC.
+   1. In case you didn't do step 1, now is a good time to open a new issue to track the work proposed by this RFC.
    2. Fill in the issue URL in `Relevant Issue`.
    3. Merge this PR & enjoy coding.
-4. Otherwise if the members decide not to approve it, either re-iterate on the RFC and re-request the review, or simply drop it.
+5. Otherwise if the members decide not to approve it, either re-iterate on the RFC and re-request the review, or simply drop it.

 # Alternatives